 Annicken R. Day

-Annicken is a sought-after international keynote speaker, moderator, business advisor, writer, author of Fly, Butterfly, co-author of Creative Superpowers, and a passionate maverick for new ways of working, thinking and leading in the new world of work.
+Annicken is a sought-after international keynote speaker, moderator, advisor for a number of global executives , writer, author and a passionate maverick for new ways of working, thinking and leading, advocating for the importance of a better worklife for all.

-When Annicken isn't traveling for work, she spends the majority of her time between Oslo and Los Angeles, where also her singer-songwriter daughter Matilde lives.
+When Annicken isn't traveling for work, she spends the majority of her time between Scandinavia and California where also her daughter Matilde lives.

 As a young girl growing up in Norway, I fell in love with old Hollywood movies, especially the musical South Pacific from 1958.
-When I came to the Hawaiian island Kaua’i thirty years later, I learned by coincidence that South Pacific had been filmed there, and that the mystical island of Bali Ha’i indeed existed.That is when the Fly, Butterfly story came to me, and I just knew I had to write it.
+When I came to the Hawaiian island Kaua’i thirty years later, I learned that South Pacific had been filmed there, and that the mystical island of Bali Ha’i indeed existed.That is when the Fly, Butterfly story first came to me, a story I just knew I had to tell.

 Praise for Fly, Butterfly: